MileHacker Logo

 Nightlife Safety

-• Travel with friends or in groups if possible.
+• Travel with friends or in groups if you can.

 • Use licensed taxis or ride-sharing apps (Uber, Bolt) for transport.